 Hand washed wool

 After shearing, the staples are wool are transported to our facility where the women of Handspun Hope work.
-The wool is carefully washed, cleaned and brushed into fluffy rolags, or rolls, of wool.
+The wool is carefully washed, cleaned and combed into fluffy rolags, or rolls, of wool.

 Hand spun into Yarn

 The rolags are fed into the spinning wheel and transformed into a single-ply yarn by the ladies.
-The single-ply is then fed back through the wheel, creating the two-ply yarn used to created Handspun Hope's stunning organic yarn.
+Two single-ply yarns are then reverse fed back through the wheel, creating the two-ply yarn used to created Handspun Hope's stunning organic yarn.

 Every day, the women collect plant material around their worksite or on their walk to work.
 The vegetation is used to create 100% organic dye baths.
-Avocado pits, onion skins and eucalyptus bark are a small example of the vegetable matter used to create our dye baths.
-When you look at your color palette, you truly are looking at the colors of Rwanda.
+Avocado pits, onion skins and Eucalyptus bark are a small example of the vegetable matter used to create our dye baths.
+When you look at our color palette, you truly are looking at the colors of Rwanda.